Your Cart is Empty

 If you decide to seek out a chiropractor, be sure to find someone with a prenatal expertise.
 Prenatal care is not part of the curriculum of study in all chiropractic colleges.
 You will want to find someone who has expertise in treatment protocols that are appropriate for pregnancy.

-In my practice, I do gentle alignment, using low to non-force techniques.
+In my practice, I do gentle mobilization, using low to non-force techniques.

 I also add in cranial work, and my own hands on soft tissue massage.

 Whenever possible, I teach partners and spouses how to do soft tissue massage at home, customized to the issues we are addressing during treatment.

 If the baby is in a breech position, posterior, or transverse, I highly recommend being treated by 32-33 weeks of pregnancy.
 This will allow enough time to encourage baby to turn without running into a stressful time frame.
 I also highly recommend seeking out an acupuncturist to help with this.
 The two modalities should be done in tandem.
 There will also be things you can do at home to encourage turning.
 (See breech article)

 Pubic Symphysis Pain